Chart Color Schemes

 Brisbane City lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Brisbane City's population is estimated at around 16,130 as of Feb 2026.
-This reflects an increase of 3,543 people (28.1%) since the 2021 Census, which reported a population of 12,587 people.
-The change is inferred from the resident population of 16,110 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,410 validated new addresses since the Census date.
-This level of population equates to a density ratio of 7,830 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Brisbane City's 28.1% growth since the 2021 Census exceeded the national average (9.9%), and was primarily driven by overseas migration contributing approximately 93.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As of Feb 2026, Brisbane City's population is estimated at around 16,130, reflecting an increase of 3,543 people (28.1%) since the 2021 Census which reported a population of 12,587 people.
+This change is inferred from AreaSearch's estimation of the resident population at 16,110 following examination of ABS' latest ERP data release in June 2024 and an additional 1,410 validated new addresses since the Census date.
+This level of population equates to a density ratio of 7,830 persons per square kilometer, placing Brisbane City in the top 10% of national locations assessed by AreaSearch.
+The suburb's 28.1% growth since the 2021 census exceeded the national average (9.9%) and the state's growth, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 93.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population